FLARE-forecast/FLAREr/README.md

 ## Installation

-You will need to download the necessary packages prior to running.
+You will need to download the necessary packages before running.

 ```
 remotes::install_github("FLARE-forecast/FLAREr")
 ```

-Next you need the GLM model.
+Next, you need the GLM model.
 You can get in using multiple pathways

 The easiest way is to install the `GLM3r` package from Github using